barryf/ownmyletterboxd/README.md

 ### Configure

-Create a record in the `users` table with your site's details via the DynamoDB console with the following values.
+Create a record in the `users` table with your site's details via the DynamoDB console.
 You will first need to generate a token from your Micropub endpoint with `create` access for the `micropub_token` property.

 |property|value|example|
 |--------|-----|-------|